ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mysql_tune/tuning.md

 This parameter sets the number of huge pages we want the kernel to make available to applications.
 The total amount of memory that will be used for huge pages will be this number (defaulted to 0) times the `Hugepagesize` we saw earlier (2MiB in our case).
 As an example, if we want a total of 1GB of huge page space, then we should set `vm.nr_hugepages` to 500 (500x2MB=1GB).

-*What should we set `vm.nr_hugepages` to for MySQL?*
+*What should we set `vm.nr_hugepages` to for `MySQL`?*

-We should set `vm.nr_hugepages` to a value that gives us a total huge page space of slightly bigger than the MySQL buffer pool (discussed later).
-The reason we need to make it slightly larger than the buffer pool is because MySQL will use additional memory for other control structures.
-Also note, that we also need to configure MySQL to use the huge pages (discussed below).
+We should set `vm.nr_hugepages` to a value that gives us a total huge page space of slightly bigger than the `MySQL` buffer pool (discussed later).
+The reason we need to make it slightly larger than the buffer pool is because `MySQL` will use additional memory for other control structures.
+Also note, that we also need to configure `MySQL` to use the huge pages (discussed below).

 More information on the different parameters that affect the configuration of huge pages can be found in the [admin-guide for hugetlbpage in the Linux source](https://github.com/torvalds/linux/blob/master/Documentation/admin-guide/mm/hugetlbpage.rst).

 ##  MySQL Configuration

-There are different ways to set configuration parameters for MySQL.
+There are different ways to set configuration parameters for `MySQL`.
 This is discussed in the [MySQL Programs documentation](https://dev.mysql.com/doc/refman/8.0/en/programs.html).
-The configurations we show below can be directly copied and pasted into a MySQL configuration file under the group `mysqld`.
+The configurations we show below can be directly copied and pasted into a `MySQL` configuration file under the group `mysqld`.
 It's also possible to specify these configurations on the `mysqld` command line (typically within a linux service file).
 We leave figuring out how to do this on the `mysqld` command line to the reader.

 ### Connections and Prepared Transactions